The Wood Box Bat House

 Reasons To Have A Bat House

 Bats are dangerous in the house, however, we believe they can be of great service when living outside the home.
 Bats are incredible hunters and often chase down their prey while in flight.
-The feeding diet common to Oklahoma bats consists mainly of insects and fruits.
+The feeding diet common to Florida bats consists mainly of insects and fruits.

 The mosquito is one of the bat's favorite foods and just one bat can consume thousands of mosquitoes every night.

 Bats have developed a bad reputation for carrying rabies and other disease, but in fact, the odds of getting a disease from a mosquito bite are much greater than getting rabies or another disease from a bat.

 - Bat house prices are much less expensive than a propane mosquito eating unit.

 - Bats are more effective and reliable than mosquito repellants.

 - Bats are more effective at keeping mosquito populations down compared to an automatic yard bug spraying system or expensive pest control service.

 - Support bat conservation, bats are a valuable asset to our essential ecosystem and are fun to watch.